mgonzalezbaile/laravel-ddd/README.md

 In this section you will learn about the list of patterns and design decisions applied in the project with concrete examples.

 ### Use Case
-From all the possible patterns you can find in DDD's toolkit, the one most important is the Use Case.
+From all the possible tactical patterns you can find in DDD's toolkit, the most important one is the _Use Case_.
 A use case reflects a capability (feature) that your application provides to the users: place an order, send an invoice, register a new user, ...

 Because those features are the ones that define what your application does, it is crucial to make them explicit in your code base so that anyone can take a look at them and get an idea about what your system can do.